QuocBaoNNguyen/cse15l-lab-reports/cse15l-lab-report-FIVE.md

 <br/>

 Hello!
 I've been stuck on this Java program for a while now and was wondering if anyone had any insight/advice.
 The program is supposed to process user profiles from a list and print out the names and emails of the users.
-However, when I run the program, it throws a `NullPoinyerException`.
+However, when I run the program, it throws a `NullPointerException`.
 For context, the program is supposed to iterate through an array of `UserProfile` objects and read/print user data.
 I'm pretty sure all the objects in `UserProfile` have a name and email.
-If one of the objects were missing a name and profile(null), would that be the cause of the error?
+If one of the objects were missing a name and email or doesn't even exist, would that be the cause of the error?
 Additionally, how would I fix my code so that this error doesn't occur again?
 Below is a screenshot of the error.

 <br/>